mxagar/deep_learning_udacity/06_Deployment/DLND_Deployment.md

 #### AWS SageMaker Studio

 AWS SageMaker Studio Overview is a fully integrated IDE.
 Instead of using the functionalities mentioned before in different instances, we have everything in an IDE similar to R Studio which integrates everything.
+That IDE is basically a Jupyter Lab instance with many plugins developed by AWs.

 Everything can be done in there.